Dreikantbrot/VacVI/README.md

 So whether you are overwhelmed by the mechanisms of your ship or simply long for some company along your journey, **Vāc VI** is at your service!

-Capable of managing your ship systems and reacting to sensor data *autonomously* or *on your command*, this ship assistant can greatly help you to overcome any obstacle and make your life in space that much easier.
+Capable of managing your ship systems and reacting to sensor data *autonomously* or *on your command*, this ship assistant can greatly help you overcome any obstacle and make your life in space that much easier.

 > I am Vāc - your personal ship assistant and companion on your journey through the Evochron universe!